bitovi/academy/src/typescript/8-keyof-typeof.md

 ## Typeof

 `typeof` is a way to create a type from a value.
-It can be used on values and properties of those values. `typeof` is useful for creating type queries and capturing types that aren't strictly defined.
+It can be used on values and properties of those values. `typeof` is useful for creating type queries and capturing types that aren’t strictly defined.

 ```ts
 const tRex = {